Alshaikhly/tinyapp/README.md

 # TinyApp Project

-TinyApp is a web application that allows users to create short URLs for the long URLs htye have.
+TinyApp is a web application that allows users to create short URLs for the long URLs they have.
 It makes it easier to share those URLs into limited-character social media posts.

 ## Build